Games & Quizzes

 /ˈsiɡnəl/

 gesture, action, or sound that is used to convey information or instructions.
-Movements of your hand/other means to send messages.
+Sounds and light waves carrying TV and radio data.
 To make a noise or motion to tell someone to start.

 /panˈdemik/